-Students interested in grants, work-study and loans should fill out the Free Application for Federal Student Aid (FAFSA).
+If you are interested in receiving federal grants, work-study, or loans, you should fill out the Free Application for Federal Student Aid (FAFSA).
 This is something you’ll need to do annually to be considered for aid each year you’re enrolled.
-The FAFSA for the upcoming new Aid Year becomes available on October 1.

 The FAFSA is necessary to apply for the following financial aid funds: